zkxs/stationeers/generic/atmospherics/README.md

         - composite walls
         - padded walls
         - padded windows
+      - If you want your base higher than 350 kPa relative pressure you cannot use
+        - window shutter
       - If you want your base higher than 500 kPa relative pressure you cannot use
         - manual hatch
       - If you want your base higher than 1 MPa relative pressure you cannot use